From Honduras to Your Hands: My Journey to Real Batana Oil

 • I booked flights out of the country

 I didn’t just stop in one place.
 My journey took me to Honduras, Ghana, India, China, and Colombia, learning from people who have used natural ingredients long before social media discovered them.
+In Honduras, I wasn’t in a lab or corporate boardroom.
+I was up close with the people, the trees, the nuts, the process.
+That’s where my relationship with real Batana oil began.

 Meeting Batana at the Source in Honduras: